Bagleg/ChatGPT-PowerPoint-Generator/README.md

 1. Install Jackson databind, annotations, and core
 2. Install Apache POI
+3. Paste your API Key as an environment variable like so:
+   OPENAI_API_KEY = YOUR_API_KEY_HERE
-3. Create a json file titled "presentation.json" structured as follows:
+4. Create a json file titled "presentation.json" structured as follows:

    {